harryf/comedy/docs/_shows/20190813_Kontiki_13th_August_2019.md

 >
 > And I just simply haven't done enough fucking.
 >
-> And, you know, it really actually causes me a lot of pain because I come from
+> You know, it really actually causes me a lot of pain because I come from many
 >
-> many generations of fuckers.
+> generations of fuckers.
 >
 > And I feel like I'm letting it all down.
 >
-> Because, you know, the problem...
+> Because, you know, the problem, basically, let's get straight to it, the
 >
-> The problem, basically, let's get straight to it.
+> problem is women.
 >
-> The problem is women.
->
 > Women are just making it too hard for me to fuck.
 >
 > You know, and I think about this a lot.
+I think about it, you know, recently I
 >
-> I think about it, you know, recently I was thinking like lesbians, for example.
+> was thinking like lesbians, for example.
 >
 > Do lesbians fuck on the first date?
 >
 > Because I know gay men do.
+They have like Grindr, you know, you can download
 >
-> They have like Grindr, you know.
+> Grindr.
 >
-> You can download Grindr.
+> Within 30 minutes you can be fucking.
 >
-> Within 30 minutes, you can be fucking.
+> I mean, you're going to be in a public toilet, there's some shit smeared on the
 >
-> I mean, you're going to be in a public toilet.
+> wall.
 >
-> There's some shit smeared on the wall.
+> But at least you're fucking.
 >
-> You better at least you're fucking.
->
 > What about you two guys?
+Did you meet in a public toilet?
 >
-> Did you meet in a public toilet?
+> No, let's shake hands.
+Where did you guys meet?
 >
-> Oh, my God.
->
-> You know, they're shaking their head.
->
-> Where did you guys meet?
->
 > Tinder.
 >
-> Tinder.
+> Tinder!
 >
-> Mother fucking...
+> Motherfuckers!
 >
-> No, no, no.
+> No, no, no, no!
 >
-> No.
+> Fucking up my whole acting.
 >
-> No, no, no.
+> But, you know, let's get back to it.
 >
-> Fucking out my whole active.
+> Let's move swiftly back to lesbians.
 >
-> But, you know, let's move swiftly back to lesbians.
->
 > Are there any lesbians here tonight?
 >
-> No, because lesbians are like ninjas.
+> No, because lesbians are like ninjas, you can never see them.
 >
-> You can never see them.
+> But, you know, my problem is I'm basically like a three-date kind of guy.
 >
-> But, you know, my problem is I'm basically like a three-day kind of guy.
->
 > It's like women are going to make me go through at least three dates before
 >
-> there is.
+> there is any hope that I'm going to fuck them.
 >
-> And I don't have any hope that I'm going to fucking.
+> And during that process, we're going to be reviewing my entire dating history.
 >
-> You know, and during that process, we're going to be reviewing my entire dating
->
-> history.
->
 > My financial forecast for 2020.
 >
 > And we're going to paint this picture of the two of us in 50 years.
 >
-> You know, and I'm going to be dead in 50 years.
+> And I'm going to be dead in 50 years.
 >
-> It's like she's just going to be sat by my grave.
+> She's just going to be sat by my grave.
 >
-> It's really...
->
 > And it's exhausting.
+It's exhausting for me.
 >
-> It's exhausting for me, you know.
+> Sometimes, like around the second date, I'll just be like, "Oh, fuck, man.
+My
 >
-> Sometimes...
+> balls are aching because they're so blue."
 >
-> Like around the...
+> And I'm like, "Fuck, why am I doing this to myself?
+It's just like self-hatred.
 >
-> Second date, I'll just be like, oh, fuck, man.
+> Why do I have to go through this?"
 >
-> My balls are aching because it's so blue.
->
-> And I'm like, fuck, why am I doing this to myself?
->
-> It's just like self-hatred.
->
-> Why do I have to go through this?
->
 > And that gets me thinking about lesbians.
 >
 > Because, you know, if I find out that lesbians have an app like Grindr,
 >
-> and that within 30 minutes they're on a park bench doing this shit,
+> and that within 13 minutes they're on our park bench doing this shit,
 >
-> I am going to be pissed.
+> I am going to be pissed!
 >
-> I'm going to be angry.
+> I'm going to be angry because, you know, it's like, where's the equality in
 >
-> Because, you know, it's like...
+> that?
 >
-> Where's the...
->
-> Where's the equality in that?
->
 > Where's the equality?
 >
-> You know, for guys, I have to go through three dates
+> For guys, I have to go through three dates because they're giving out free
 >
-> because they're giving out free pussy to other women.
+> pussy to other women.
 >
-> It's just not good, you know.
+> It's just not good.
 >
-> You know, but...
+> But, I don't know.
+At some level, I get it.
 >
-> I don't know.
+> Because for women, I think for women, if there's a guy you like and you sleep
 >
-> At some level, I get it.
+> with him,
 >
-> I get it, you know.
+> what comes after, it makes you very nervous.
 >
-> Because for women...
+> Because you're going to be like, "Is he going to call me?
+Was he just using me
 >
-> I think for women, like, if there's a guy you like and you sleep with him,
+> for sex?"
 >
-> what comes after it makes you very nervous, you know.
+> "Is he going to tag me on Instagram with 'WE'RE FUCKING'?"
 >
-> Because you're going to be like, is he going to call me?
->
-> Was he...
->
-> Was he just using me for sex?
->
-> Is he going to tag me on Instagram with,
->
-> We're fucking!
->
 > You know, that's all the stuff that they've got to deal with.
 >
-> Yeah, some of the girls back there love him.
+> Yeah, some of the girls back there laugh on the internet.
 >
-> So, you know, and...
+> So, you know, and what I've been thinking about is maybe there's a way that we
 >
-> What I've been thinking about is maybe there's a way that we can reduce the
+> can reduce the anxiety for women.
 >
-> anxiety for women.
+> And then it struck me, there is a magic moment that all guys have when they
 >
-> And then it's struggling.
+> know if they like a woman.
 >
-> There is a magic moment that all guys have when they know if they like a woman.
->
-> And it's after the first time...
->
 > And it's after the first time we sleep with you.
 >
-> On the next day, you go into work and you're tired.
+> On the next day, you go into work and you're tired, you've had like one hour's
 >
-> You've had, like, one hour of sleep.
+> sleep.
 >
 > But you're high on endorphins.
 >
-> And you go up to that coffee machine.
+> And you go up to that coffee machine, you press the button, you get yourself a
 >
-> You press the button.
->
-> You get yourself a cup of coffee.
+> cup of coffee.
 >
 > You lift it to your face.
 >